 \subsection{DMET-SQD Workflow}

-The workflow\cite{Kawashima2021_dmet_vqe_ion} used to perform DMET-SQD is as follows: \begin{enumerate}[itemsep=0pt, topsep=6pt, parsep=2pt, partopsep=3pt] \item The molecular co-efficient matrix $C$, and the HF determinant (in the case of single-reference systems) of the whole system are obtained using Restricted HF method (here we only encounter molecular systems with fully filled spatial orbitals). \item Then, the molecular spatial orbitals are localized (using Meta-L$\ddot{o}$wdin localization\cite{sun2017pyscf}) and based on the user-defined criteria (in this case, one atom per fragment), the orbitals are fragmented. \item The bath orbitals are constructed with the remaining environment orbitals for the fragment $A_y$.
-Here, the occupation threshold $\epsilon_{occ}$ is set to $10^{-13}$ for discarding virtual orbitals ~\cite{wouters2016dmets_guide}. \item The Fock matrix $\hat{F}_{imp}$ (where $imp=A_y + B_y$) for each of the impurities is obtained, and the chemical potential $\mu_{glob}$ is subtracted from the diagonal entries corresponding to the fragment orbitals:
+The workflow\cite{Kawashima2021_dmet_vqe_ion} used to perform DMET-SQD is as follows: \begin{enumerate}[itemsep=0pt, topsep=6pt, parsep=2pt, partopsep=3pt] \item \textbf{Full System Low-level Reference:} The molecular co-efficient matrix $C$, and the HF determinant (in the case of single-reference systems) of the whole system are obtained using Restricted HF method (here we only encounter molecular systems with fully filled spatial orbitals). \item \textbf{Orbital Localization and Fragmentation: } Then, the molecular spatial orbitals are localized (using Meta-L$\ddot{o}$wdin localization\cite{sun2017pyscf}) and based on the user-defined criteria (in this case, one atom per fragment), the orbitals are fragmented.

+\item \textbf{Bath Orbital Construction:} The bath orbitals are constructed with the remaining environment orbitals for the fragment $A_y$.
+Here, the occupation threshold $\epsilon_{occ}$ is set to $10^{-13}$ for discarding virtual orbitals ~\cite{wouters2016dmets_guide}. \item \textbf{Impurity Fock Matrix Updation:} The Fock matrix $\hat{F}_{imp}$ (where $imp=A_y + B_y$) for each of the impurities is obtained, and the chemical potential $\mu_{glob}$ is subtracted from the diagonal entries corresponding to the fragment orbitals: